Welcome to the website of Mark Turnbull

 In the absence of time travel, he thoroughly enjoys bringing this period to life through writing.
 He has written articles for magazines, newspapers and online educational sites.
 He has also re-enacted battles with The Sealed Knot and for several years edited the Historical Novel Society's online newsletter.

-Mark also produces a podcast dedicated to the period called 'CavalierCast - The Civil War in Words' and is a regional chair of the Battlefields Trust.
+Mark produces a podcast dedicated to the period called 'CavalierCast - The Civil War in Words' and is a regional chair of the Battlefields Trust.
+He is also an Associate Fellow of the Royal Historical Society.

 author@allegianceofblood.com